Skip To Main Content

 Ropes and Challenges

-Located in Potter’s Forest, the Ropes and Challenges program at Milwaukee Public Schools (MPS) involves outdoor group activities and includes both high and low elements.
+Located in Potter’s Forest, the Ropes and Challenges program involves outdoor group activities and includes both high and low elements.

 The curriculum is based on the experiential learning model and takes a sequential approach in activities.
 It is designed to help individuals and groups of students strengthen their teamwork, communication, and problem-solving skills.